delta-12/PretoFlyteFC/README.md

 - [Repository Organization](#repository-organization)
 - [Build Instructions](#build-instructions)

+### Note:

+Some images in this document maybe hard to see depending on the markdown viewer.
+To see the full size image, simply click on it.

 ## Design Overview

 <!-- TODO insert picture of complete build and potentially video -->